Virtual Machine Backup Overview & Necessity

 Tip: You can also backup VMware Workstation VM by manually copy disk files or clone.

 Then click VM button on toolbar, and select Manage > Clone… to open Clone Virtual Machine Wizard.
 Click Next in the pop-up window.

 2. Designate Clone Source.
-You can select to Clone from the current state in the virtual machine, or from an existing snapshot (powered off only).
+You can choose to Clone from the current state in the virtual machine, or from an existing snapshot (powered off only).
 If you select the upper one, workstation will create a snapshot before cloning it; if you don’t have a usable snapshot, the second choice will be unselectable.

 4. Provide the name and storage path of your clone.
 Then click Finish.

 Virtual machine backup is one of the most basic measures to ensure VM data security.
-In this article, I briefly introduced what is virtual machine backup, how can you pick a VM backup solution properly, and how to create image-based backups for VMware and Hyper-V VMs.
+In this article, I introduced what is virtual machine backup, how can you pick a VM backup solution properly, and how to create backups for VMware and Hyper-V VMs.